Imhotep-Tech/Pharaohfolio/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Custom License**.
+Commercial use of this software is prohibited without prior written permission from Imhotep Tech.
+For more details, see the [LICENSE](LICENSE) file.

+To request permission for commercial use, contact us at **imhoteptech@outlook.com**.
 ---

 ## 🌟 Show Your Support